Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

-The Scottish Government funds a wide range of research in the Environment, Climate Change and Land Reform (ECCLR) and Rural Economy and Communities (REC) portfolios.
-The strategic research amounts to approximately £48 million each year and is managed on behalf of the Scottish Government by the Rural and Environment Science and Analytical Services Division (RESAS).
-The research funded is mainly strategic and applied work; basic research is supported only where relevant to policy needs.
+We fund a wide range of research in the net zero, energy and transport and rural affairs and islands portfolios.
+The strategic research amounts to approximately £50 million each year and is managed on behalf of the Scottish Government by the Rural and Environment Science and Analytical Services Division (RESAS).
+The research funded is mainly strategic and applied work.
+Basic research is supported only where relevant to policy needs.

 RESAS funded research is conducted primarily through its Main Research Providers (MRPs), operating under the title of the Scottish Environment, Food and Agriculture Research Institutes (SEFARI).
 They also compete for funding from other sources in the public and private sectors.
 They are companies limited by guarantee governed by independently appointed Boards.
 Over 60 per cent of the research RESAS supports is conducted at its MRPs.

 The James Hutton Institute combines existing strengths in crops, soils and land use and environmental research.
 It is the first Institute of its type in Europe and the research aims to make major, new contributions to the understanding of key global issues, such as food, energy and environmental security and develop and promote effective technological and management solutions to these.